Nuclear power in the United Kingdom: Small modular reactor development

-In December 2017 The UK government provided funding of up to £56 million over three years to support research and development into advanced and small nuclear reactors.
+In December 2017, the UK government provided funding of up to £56 million over three years to support research and development into advanced and small nuclear reactors.

-In 2018 the UK SMR industry sought billions of pounds of government support to finance their putative First of a Kind projects.
+In 2018, the UK SMR industry sought billions of pounds of government support to finance their putative First of a Kind projects.
 The Expert Finance Working Group on Small Reactors produced a report stating that there was "a current market failure in supporting nuclear projects generally" and identifying options for government to support SMR development in the UK.

 The UK government, through UKRI, awarded £18 million in ISCF funding to a UK-based consortium led by Rolls-Royce, with matched funding of £18 million from industry.
 This first phase was formally concluded on 30 June 2021 and successfully developed a concept design.
 In November 2021, the UK government provided £210 million, match funded by industry, in the second phase of development for the Rolls-Royce SMR.

+In 2022, the UK government launched a £120 million Future Nuclear Enabling Fund to support a limited number of nuclear projects to develop design and business cases to fast-track proposals to enter a selection process in 2023.
+This included funding proposals for new reactor technologies to the UK such as the GE-Hitachi BWRX-300 boiling water reactor and X-energy Xe-100 high-temperature gas-cooled reactor.

+In 2023, the UK government formed Great British Nuclear to oversee its policy, operating through British Nuclear Fuels Ltd in the Greater Manchester area, which includes a competitive choice of SMR suppliers for the UK.
+GE-Hitachi's BWRX-300 was announced in April 2023 as one of the competitors to the Rolls-Royce SMR.
+However, the full remit of Great British Nuclear, which was announced by the Boris Johnson government in 2022, still needs to be decided by the Rishi Sunak government including its budget and if eventually it will be a nuclear plant operator.